9am Worship Service

 10:45am Worship Opportunities

 Starting in September during the 10:45 worship times, we will continue our contemporary services on two Sundays, while the other two Sundays will provide different opportunities to share God's love.
-One Sunday each month, called "The Gathering", will include a short devotional followed by conversations relevant to today's issues with guest speakers.
-The fourth Sunday of each month, "Mission Sunday", will provide time dedicated to local missions with hands-on activities.Learn About The Gathering
+The second Sunday each month, called "The Gathering", will include a short devotional followed by conversations relevant to today's issues with guest speakers.
+The fourth Sunday of each month, "Mission Sundays", will provide time dedicated to local missions with hands-on activities.Learn About The Gathering

 Communion On First Sundays